 - 1. The District buildings use limited points of entry.
 All doors are locked.
 Signs are in place directing visitors to sign-in at the reception desk at each school.
 Main doors are controlled by remote "buzzer" entry during normal school hours. - 2.
-Main Office Buildings on each campus have greeters or office staff members just inside the entrance.
+All schools have security or office staff members just inside the entrance to each school in the District.
 These individuals ensure visitor sign-in procedures and help supervise building traffic flow.
 The building principals are responsible for supervision of the greeters and other staff. - 3.
-Staff members are required to wear visible identification badges. - 4.
+Staff member are required to wear visible identification badges. - 4.
 Visitors are required to sign in and wear visitor identification. - 5.
 Visitor access is limited to specific areas of the school building.